 Amazon Studios suddenly appeared in the USA and launched a year-long global competition with tons of money in prizes.
 I jumped in that bandwagon immediately with one of my old feature projects.
 A group of actors and a photographer joined my project, but it did not go anywhere in the competition.
 Then came the supermoon phenomenon in March, 2011, and I went to a park at nighttime to take pictures.
 As I was staring at the brighter and bigger moon, I came to the realization that my novel was advancing too slowly and that I might never finish it.
 I wasn’t a novelist, but a screenwriter, so I should be writing new scripts.
 The next day, I started writing the extended Dhampira universe storyline in screenplay format.
 A few months later, I had two new feature scripts and submitted them to the different Amazon Studios contests.
 At one point, I was one of 11 semi-finalists competing for a $100,000 USD prize.

 I only won a few souvenirs from Amazon Studios and a 15-minute phone call with the studio head, who encouraged me to try a project in historical fiction.
 But the most important thing I got from this long competition was to identify myself again as a writer-director that maybe someday will finally find his big break.
 Tough financial times returned to my life as the videography gigs were not enough to cover my basic expenses in Toronto.
 I took a job in a different industry for 3 years and suffered the loss of my mother to cancer.
 I then moved to another city, near Toronto but more affordable, and made my goal to finish new scripts and improve some of the older ones.
-In the 2016-2017 season, my scripts have placed about 30 times in second round or better at competitions and film festivals.
-I plan to direct new short films and expect to tackle the "development hell" once again soon with one of my new feature scripts, hoping to be victorious this time around.
+In this couple of years, my scripts have placed over 35 times in second round or better at competitions and film festivals.
+I plan to direct new narrative projects and expect to tackle the "development hell" once again soon with a new feature screenplay, hoping to be victorious this time around.